matiasandina/MG_wholebrain_cFos/Readme.md

 We can put all the images back by reversing the `rename.files()` call to move files back from the `training/testing` folder to the `composites` folder.

+## iLastik

+We are now ready to move to [iLastik](https://www.ilastik.org) to perform pixel classification assisted by human labeling.